amfaller/COMS-W4115/P03_CodeGen/README.md

 The original goal of this language was to implement some mechanism by which `const` C++ variables could be modified between executions without needing to recompile the C++ source code.
 As one can imagine, C++ projects can become quite large, and recompilation can take quite a long time.

-This is accomplied by first translating the NVP syntax into an intermediate XML file, then parsing that XML file in C++.
+This is accomplished by first translating the NVP syntax into an intermediate XML file, then parsing that XML file in C++.
 When values are modified in an NVP file, the XML file must be regenerated, but the C++ code need not be recompiled.

 ## Compilation Steps